Social Security Benefits Calculator

 How is my Social Security benefit calculated?

 Your benefit is based on your Primary Insurance Amount (PIA), calculated from your Average Indexed Monthly Earnings (AIME).
-SSA takes your 35 highest-earning years, indexes them for wage growth, averages them, and applies a progressive formula with "bend points" that changes annually.
-For 2025, the formula applies 90% to the first $1,174, 32% to $1,174-$7,078, and 15% over $7,078.
+SSA takes your 35 highest-earning years, indexes them for wage growth, averages them, and applies a progressive formula with "bend points."
+The bend points change each year and are specific to your eligibility year (the year you turn 62).
+The formula applies 90% to AIME up to the first bend point, 32% to AIME between the two bend points, and 15% to AIME above the second bend point.

 What is Full Retirement Age (FRA)?